Finite-time blowup in a parabolic-parabolic-elliptic chemotaxis model involving indirect signal production: Introduction

 in a bounded domain $\Omega\subset\mathbb R^n$ with smooth boundary for some $n\in\mathbb N$, where $\partial_\nu$ denotes the derivative with respect to the outward normal of $\partial\Omega$, and the initial functions $u_0\in C^0(\overline\Omega)$ and $v_0\in C^2(\overline\Omega)$ are nonnegative.

-Among the chemotaxis models that describe the oriented movement of organisms in response to chemical stimuli, the minimal chemotaxis system~\cite{Nanjundiah1973}
+Among the chemotaxis models that describe the oriented movement of organisms in response to chemical stimuli, the minimal chemotaxis system

 has been extensively studied.
-This system was originally proposed by Keller and Segel ~\cite{Keller1970} to investigate the aggregation of cells.
+This system was originally proposed by Keller and Segel~\cite{Keller1970} to investigate the aggregation of cells.
 The density $u$ of cells is influenced by their motion, which consists of random walk and chemotactic movement along the gradient of chemical concentration $v$.
-As is well-known, the system exhibits a competitive mechanism between diffusion and aggregation induced by chemotaxis where blowup---the extreme form of aggregation---can occur in finite time under certain conditions: \begin{itemize} \item In one dimension, diffusion dominates aggregation, and all solutions of \eqref{sys: classical ks} are globally bounded~\cite{Osaki2001}. \item In a planar domain, blowup may occur in finite or infinite time if the initial mass $m := \int_\Omega u_0$ exceeds the critical mass $4\pi$ but not equals to an integer multiple of $4\pi$ \cite{Horstmann2001}; all solutions remain globally bounded if $m < 4\pi$ (or $8\pi$ with symmetry assumptions) \cite{Nagai1997}.
-For a disk-shaped domain $\Omega$, there exist radially symmetric initial data with mass $m\in(8\pi,\infty)$ such that the solutions blow up in finite time \cite{Mizoguchi2014}. \item In higher dimensions, diffusion is rather governed by chemotaxis, and for any initial mass $m > 0$, there exist initial data with mass $m$ that lead to finite-time blowup under radial settings~\cite{Winkler2013}. \end{itemize} We highlight some related work on \eqref{sys: classical ks} for interested readers, regarding various aspects: chemotactic collapse \cite{Nagai2000}, asymptotic behaviors under assumptions of uniform-in-time boundedness \cite{Feireisl2007}, subcritical mass \cite{Wang2019} in two dimensions or smallness conditions \cite{Cao2015} in higher dimensions, energy criterion for finite-time blowup \cite{Mizoguchi2020}, blowup rate \cite{Mizoguchi2020a} and blowup profile \cite{Winkler2020}.
+As is well-known, the system~\eqref{sys: classical ks} exhibits a competitive mechanism between diffusion and aggregation induced by chemotaxis where blowup---the extreme form of aggregation---can occur in finite time under certain conditions: \begin{itemize} \item In one dimension, diffusion dominates aggregation, and all solutions of \eqref{sys: classical ks} are globally bounded~\cite{Osaki2001}. \item In a planar domain, blowup may occur in finite or infinite time if the initial mass $m := \int_\Omega u_0$ exceeds the critical mass $4\pi$ but not equals to an integer multiple of $4\pi$ \cite{Horstmann2001}; all solutions remain globally bounded if $m < 4\pi$ (or $8\pi$ with symmetry assumptions) \cite{Nagai1997}.
+For a disk-shaped domain $\Omega$, there exist radially symmetric initial data with mass $m\in(8\pi,\infty)$ such that the solutions blow up in finite time \cite{Mizoguchi2014}. \item In higher dimensions, diffusion is rather governed by chemotaxis, and for any initial mass $m > 0$, there exist initial data with mass $m$ that lead to finite-time blowup under radial settings~\cite{Winkler2013}. \end{itemize}